Published: Friday, Nov. 30th, 2018

 “It was perfect,” she said, remembering the big day.
 “I didn't feel like someone should give me away.
 Plus, there was powerful symbolism as we entered into our marriage together.”

 "My husband and I are a team and we wanted our ceremony to reflect that..."

-Samantha and her now-husband Rick decided on a vow exchange ceremony that featured the couple walking each other down the aisle.
-That said, Samantha’s primary concern was doing something that everyone felt comfortable with.
+Samantha added that her primary concern was planning a ceremony that everyone felt comfortable with.
 “If my husband felt uncomfortable walking down the aisle with me, I'd walk myself down before I had my dad walk me down,” she said.
 “When my aunt asked me about our choice, I just said that my husband and I are a team and we wanted our ceremony to reflect that.”

 Meghan Markle famously walked down the aisle alone during her wedding to Prince Harry